CoEDL/elpis/docs/wiki/elpis-cli-hft.md

 The example script will used the bundled TIMIT data that is included in the `datasets` dir in the docker container root.

 The `hft-timit` image comes with `abui`, `na` and `timit` data provided.
 See below for layout.
-To use your own data, add it as a subdir of /datasets and change the script `DATASET_DIR` value to suit.
-(To get your data into the container, use `curl`/`wget`/`git clone`.)
+To use your own data, add it as a subdir of `/datasets` and change the script `DATASET_DIR` value to suit.
+(To get your data into the container, use curl/wget/git clone.)

 Running the sample script will prepare/normalise the data and do training.
-Subsequence run of the script will reuse the prepared dataset, and make a new training session.
+Subsequent runs of the script will reuse the prepared dataset, saving having to prepare the data repeatedly, and make a new training session.

-To trigger new data preparation, edit the script and change the `DATASET_NAME` value.
+If you prefer to redo data preparation, edit the Python script and change the `DATASET_NAME` value, while retaining the `DATASET_DIR` value.

 Once training is complete, the model files will be in a `/state/models/XXXXX` dir.